University accommodation room offer terms and conditions 2022 to 2023

 All prices quoted include data connection and utility costs, i.e. costs for water, heating and lighting, and core possessions insurance.

-In order to confirm the room allocation, Postgraduates and returning Undergraduates are required to make a prepayment of £400 when they accept their accommodation contract.
+In order to confirm the room allocation, Postgraduates and returning Undergraduates are required to make an advance rent payment of £400 when they accept their accommodation contract.

-If we are notified before 21 September 2022 this prepayment can be refunded should the student be unable to take their place in Bath due to VISA problems or failure to meet the conditions of their course offer.
+If we are notified before 21 September 2022 this advance rent payment can be refunded should the student be unable to take their place in Bath due to VISA problems or failure to meet the conditions of their course offer.

 The arrangements for payment can be found here.
 Although payment for the year is due in advance, you can pay in three or four instalments according to the length of your contract.
 The exact amount due and the payment date is stated on your accommodation contract, or you can obtain details from the Student Accommodation Office by emailing email@example.com.